kalatus/socialnetwork/README.md

 ### Task overview:

-Please clone a following Springboot maven project: https://github.com/kalatus/socialnetwork.git
+Please clone a following Spring Boot maven project: https://github.com/kalatus/socialnetwork.git

 Its business domain is simple it manages the following object (object defined in pseudo-code):